PlexSheep/PlexSheep/README.md

 If you have any questions for some reason, open an Issue in the specific repository or write an E-Mail to [software@cscherr.de](mailto:software@cscherr.de).

-If that is not reachable, that probably means my Mailserver is down, so try my alternative mail [christ.scherr@protonmail.com](mailto:christ.scherr@protonmail.com).

 Alternatively, reach me on Matrix at `@plexsheep:matrix.org` or on my personal website [www.cscherr.de](https://www.cscherr.de)

 ---